AB InBev: Recent history

+In November 2023, the company began a buyback of shares-it is planned to buy up to 20% of the issued share capital.
+The annual buyback program is up to $1 billion.

+Diagram

+The following is a diagram of AB InBev's major mergers and acquisitions and historical predecessors.

 Ownership

 Anheuser-Busch InBev is controlled by Belgian families Vandamme, de Mévius and de Spoelberch, who as of 2015 owned a combined 28.6% of the company, and Brazilian investors Jorge Paulo Lemann, Carlos Alberto Sicupira and Marcel Telles, who owned 22.7% through their private investment firm 3G Capital.

-Brands

-AB InBev's brand portfolio includes highly popular beer and soft-drink brands.
-The company classified its brands as Global Brands, International Brands, and Local Champions.
-The following are some of the more popular 200 brands for AB InBev prior to the merger with SABMiller on 10 October 2016.
-The combined AB InBev/SAB Miller entity has approximately 400 beer brands as of January 2017.